menu

 Demographics

-The population of Missouri City has a very low overall level of education: only 7.65% of people over 25 hold a 4-year college degree or higher.
+The citizens of Missouri City have a very low rate of college education: just 7.65% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Missouri City in 2022 was $38,821, which is wealthy relative to Missouri, and upper middle income relative to the rest of the US.
 This equates to an annual income of $155,284 for a family of four.
 However, Missouri City contains both very wealthy and poor people as well.